SeivaDArve/112-Shiva-Sutras/README.md

 # Relationship between 64 Shiva Sutras and 112 Dharanas inside one of those tantras is explained in this video at minute 7:28
 https://youtu.be/OwKNVHYSDqs

+To add to the app later {
+   - Sources of all these contents
+   - Add to nithyananda youtube videos MY comment to mention the current sutra and a link to the remaining nithyananda shiva sutras
+}